Nintendo Labo: Overpriced or innovative?

 Labo might be Nintendo at its peak Nintendoness.
 Sure, it's innovative and imaginative and quirky, but what strikes me is how much it makes sense as part of Nintendo's broader history.
 Yes, the company was a toy manufacturer at one point (and still is, if you consider Amiibo as more than collectibles).
 But it's also another way for Nintendo to maintain control, in the footsteps of actions like manufacturing all the NES cartridges in the '80s and, more recently, the company's reluctance to put titles on mobile.

 Remember how a decade ago toy and game stores were flooded with cheap plastic peripherals for the Wii?
-It was embarrassing for everyone involved, and there's nothing stopping companies jumping on the Switch bandwagon in the same manner and cheapening Nintendo's latest hit.
+It was embarrassing for everyone involved, and there's nothing stopping manufacturers from jumping on the Switch bandwagon in the same manner and cheapening Nintendo's latest hit.
 Except when the company beats them there and does it better and cheaper.
 Plastic might be cheap, but cardboard completely undercuts it.
 Parents will also appreciate that once their kids tire of the Labo accessories (and they will), they can just toss it in the recycling bin and buy another kit.
 Of course, it's all dependent on what Nintendo charges for future sets because those early prices feel a bit steep.

 Mat Smith